jakubjanak2004/messenger-repo/ProgrammerDocumentation.md

 include "Model/Messages.php";

 ```
+### Main Variables

 Main variables are inicialised here,
-these are the most important variables containing information for the user or the object instances
+these are the most important variables containing information for the user or the object instances.
 ```php
 $user = new User();
 $messages = new Messages();